-St Bernard's High School is a six form, 11-18 bi-lateral school for girls with a co-educational Sixth Form.
-The school serves the Catholic community of Southend and South East Essex.
+St Bernard's High School is a six form, 11-16 school for girls with a co-educational Sixth Form.
+The school serves the Catholic community of Southend, South East Essex and its surrounding areas.
 The partnership between home, parish and school is the basis of the school's existence as a centre for the education of all Catholic girls of secondary age in the area.